DjangoGirls/tutorial/en/python_introduction/README.md

     $ python3 python_intro.py
     Hi Rachel!

 Congratulations!
-You just learned how to write functions :)!
+You just learned how to write functions! :)

 ## Loops

-That's the last part already.
+This is the last part already.
 That was quick, right? :)

 As we mentioned, programmers are lazy, they don't like to repeat themselves.
 Programming is all about automating things, so we don't want to greet every person by their name manually, right?
 That's where loops come in handy.